Tiwi Islands Travel Guide

 Historically, the Tiwi Islands were important during humanity’s migration to Australia and Polynesia.
 Historians believe that the Tiwi Islands have been occupied by the Aboriginal people for over 7,000 years.
 This island group consists of 11 islands.
 The two largest islands are known as Melville and Bathurst.
 In addition to these two locations, this group consists of nine uninhabited islands.
 With a total area of 8,320 square-kilometres, the Tiwi Islands are full of amazing views of forests, beaches, lagoons, and rock formations.

-Things to see and do on the Tiwi Islands
+Things to do on the Tiwi Islands

 Unlike Australia’s modern urban centres, the Aboriginal people are the largest demographic group on the Tiwi Islands.
 This has resulted in the predominance of the Aboriginal culture on the islands.
 When you visit one of the islands, you will be expected to adhere to local rules and customs.